jamejone/jamejone.github.io/_posts/2021-01-01-the-ultimate-macbook-pc-monitor-showdown.md

 Modern monitors come with a lot of interesting features.
 Did you know you can connect a MacBook to a monitor using a single USB-C cable and transmit USB, power, audio ***and*** video?

-Unfortunately, it's not as simple as simple as knowing whether a monitor supports USB-C. Many monitors support USB-C but don't have any sort of way to pipe the audio out from the monitor (for example, to a sound bar).
+Unfortunately, it's not as simple as knowing whether a monitor supports USB-C. Many monitors support USB-C but don't have any sort of way to pipe the audio out from the monitor (for example, to a sound bar).
 And some monitors have USB-C and audio out, but only provide 15W of power.

 So I set out to identify a monitor that meets all of my criteria.
 Specifically: